mkaszubowski/reefpoints/source/posts/2016-05-25-how-does-project-communication-become-complex.md

 With a team size of two, everyone’s ideas and questions can be exchanged freely, and all team members are on the same page as these conversations happen.

-## With more people on a team, communication adds up
+## With more people on a team, communication adds up.

 ![larger team needs more communication](https://i.imgur.com/JaKGFon.jpg)

 If team communication style stays the same as a team grows, eventually it becomes more and more difficult for everyone to tell everyone else everything.
 At first it may look like the complexity of communication grows in a linear way, along with team size.
 But the pattern soon changes.

-## On larger teams, unmanaged communication becomes overwhelming
+## On larger teams, unmanaged communication becomes overwhelming.

 ![A very large team needs even more!](https://i.imgur.com/hSl0xUo.jpg)